Astroua/TurbuStat/docs/tutorials/statistics/statmoments_example.rst

 .. image:: images/design4_statmoments_hists_physunits.png

-Whenever a radius with an angular or physical units is given, the radius of the region used is rounded *down* to the nearest integer.
+When a radius is given in angular or physical units, the radius of the region used is rounded *down* to the nearest integer.
 In this case, 0.23 pc rounds down to 10 pixels and we find the same distributions shown above for the `radius=10*u.pix` case.

 References
 ----------